telerik/winforms-docs/gridview/editors/using-custom-editors.md

 {{endregion}}

->note You can find a working version of this sample in our Demo application ( *GridView -> Custom Editors* )
+>tip You can find a working version of this sample in our Demo application ( *GridView -> Custom Editors* )
 >

 # See Also